MyAirVault/BruhMCP/documents/mcp-server-creation-guide.md

 - **base_url**: API base URL variations
 - **webhook_secret**: Secret for webhook validation

-**Note**: All credentials are stored encrypted using AES-256-GCM encryption in the `api_keys` table with unique initialization vectors per credential.
+**Note**: All credentials are stored as plain JSON in the `api_keys` table for development purposes.
+Encryption to be added later.

 ### Step 2: Database Configuration